TIO-IKIM/TwixMRIAnonymizer/README.md

 > **Update 17.10.2024**:
 >
 > :bangbang: The TwixMRIAnonymizer tool is now integrated in our new holistic de-identification tool.
-Check out the corresponding repository: https://github.com/code-lukas/medical_image_deidentification :bangbang:
+Check out the corresponding repository: https://github.com/TIO-IKIM/medical_image_deidentification :bangbang:
 >
+> Note: The TwixMRIAnonymizer includes some functionality not yet available in the de-identification tool mentioned above.

 ---